skapix/ohbcalc/readme.md

 |Octal | 0       | o      |
 |Hex   | 0x      | h      |

-Also support character (ASCII) input.
-It should be enclosed with double quotes.
+ASCII (char) input should be enclosed with double quotes.
 Ascii supports specials symbols, like: *\r \n \t*.
 For representing '\\' and '"' characters, use '\\\\' and '\\"' accordingly.

-Decimal numbers are used by default and don't have any distinguishing features.
+Decimal numbers are used by default and don't have any distinguishing features, like suffix or prefix.
 Calculator is case-insensetive, hence both 10h and 10H mean the same number.

-Result is shown in several bases.
+Project consists of library (ohbcalc), console application (cohbcalc) and gui application (gohbcalc)

 ## Projects
 ### ohbcalc